KiaFathi/reactTutorial/README.md

 reactTutorial
 =============

-An Intro Tutorial on ReactJS, focused on building a Tic Tac Toe game.
+An intro tutorial on ReactJS, focused on building a Tic Tac Toe game.

 ### Getting Started: